SensorsINI/v2e/README.md

 '--path' is the folder which contains the output files generated by executing 'v2e_h5.py'.

-'--rotate' is very **IMPORTANT**, because some files in the DDD20 dataset are recorded upside down.
+'--rotate' is **IMPORTANT**, because some files in the DDD20 dataset are recorded upside down.
 More information regarding this can be found in the documentation of DDD20 dataset.

 One example is shown below, the left side is the ground-truth DVS frames, and the figure on the right side shows the histogram plot of the generated self within the region denoted by the black box.
 Histograms of the ground-truth self and our generated self are plotted in the same figure.
 It can be seen that the distribution of generated self is quite similar to the distribution of the real self.